bluesky66-dev/kibana/packages/kbn-pm/README.md

 ## Building packages for production

-The production build process relies on both the Grunt setup at the root of the Kibana project and code in `@kbn/pm`.
+The production build process relies on both the Grunt setup at the root of the HyperSec Kibana project and code in `@kbn/pm`.
 The full process is described in `tasks/build/packages.js`.

 ## Development

-This package is run from Kibana root, using `yarn kbn`.
+This package is run from HyperSec Kibana root, using `yarn kbn`.
 This will run the "pre-built" (aka built and committed to git) version of this tool, which is located in the `dist/` folder.
 This will also use the included version of Yarn instead of using your local install of Yarn.